nkc-137/Grain-Growth-Model/README.md

 ### Pre-requisites
 GCC compiler must be installed on your machine.
 ### Installation
 No installation is required!
-Open a terminal/cmd in the folder and follow the instructions for carrying out simulations directly.
+Open terminal/cmd in the folder and follow the instructions for carrying out simulations directly.

 ## Carrying out of simulations
 Before starting off with simulations first open the Input_Data.txt file which contains initial parameters to be given as input